sepamatteo/PARCO-Computing-2026-243283/README.md

 # Sepa Matteo PARCO-Computing-2026-243283

 This repository contains code and materials related to parallel computing with a focus on sparse matrix-vector multiplication (SpMV) optimized for shared-memory parallelization.
-It is part of the coursework or research activities in the "Introduction to Parallel Computing" academic year 2025-2026.
+It is part of the coursework in the "Introduction to Parallel Computing" course administered in the academic year 2025-2026.

 **Written By: Sepa Matteo (243283)**